xziy/Peershares/testing/coincontrol.md

 >  * select outputs by checkbox -> only the checked outputs are used when sending a transaction
 >    if none are selected -> coin control inactive (just as normal)

+* Send 5 PPC from test1 to test2 using test3 as the custom change address.
+  Results test1 has 1 PPC test2 has 5.99 PPC test3 has 10 PPC, as expected.
+The custom change address function is verified.

 * Confirmed: